Create End User accounts in Take Control

 Configure your customers as End Users to give them restricted access to their computers and devices with a limited set of features and permissions.

-- From the Admin Area, navigate to Management > Technicians, and click Add.
+- From the Admin Area, navigate to Management > Technicians, and click Add at the top of the Technician list.

-- Enter the Name and Email for the End-User, select Configure as End User and click Save.
+- Enter the Name and Email for the End-User, select End User from the Permissions Group field.

-- Saving the new End User sends them an SSO (Single Sign On) invitation email with instructions on how to set up their SSO account and log in to the End User area.
-Click Send invitation to resend the SSO (Single Sign On) invitation if needed.
+- Click Add technician to save the new End User and send them an SSO (Single Sign On) invitation email with instructions on how to Create a N-able SSO Account and log in to the End User Area.

-- After saving the End User, the Permissions and Default Settings tabs of the Technician Configuration window are replaced with the Computers tab, where you can choose which devices the End User can access.
-Select the Computers tab, and use the Custom Name field to change the name of each computer to which the end user has access.
+- After saving the End User, choose which devices the they can access by selecting the Computers tab, and using the Custom Name field to change the name of each computer to which the end user has access.
 Each device's Custom Name is displayed in the End User area.

 - Save your changes to grant the End User access to the selected devices.

+Select the Access FTP option to allow the End User to transfer files during remote access sessions.
 Uncheck the Access FTP option to disable the File Transfer tab during remote access.
-This restricts the End User to only the Remote Desktop tab.
+This restricts the End User to only the Remote Desktop tab of the Viewer.

 After the new End User is authenticated using the SSO invitation email, they can log in to the here: https://enduser.swi-tc.com/login.php